WasmEdge/WasmEdge/docs/book/en/src/sdk/go/0.11.2/upgrade_to_0.12.0.md

 # Upgrade to WasmEdge-Go v0.12.0

+> *This part has moved to <https://wasmedge.org/docs/embed/go/reference/upgrade_to_0.12.0>.
+Please use our new docs.*

 Due to the WasmEdge-Go API breaking changes, this document shows the guideline of programming with WasmEdge-Go API to upgrade from the `v0.11.2` to the `v0.12.0` version.

 ## Concepts